- Application Information

 A: A retroactive reimbursement is a payment available for donations made beginning January 1, 2020, under the DDP.
 You must submit a Dairy Donation and Distribution Plan Form and Eligible Distributor Certification Form as explained in the previous question to be eligible.

 Retroactive reimbursement funding for donations made between January 1, 2020, through the signing of the statute authorizing the DDP, December 27, 2020, are subject to a limited amount of funding not to exceed $50 million.
-The deadline to submit claims for a retroactive reimbursement is March 1, 2022.
-At that time, all submitted claims will be processed.
 If total claims exceed $50 million, reimbursement rates will be prorated accordingly.

-All other retroactive reimbursement claims for donations made after December 27, 2020, are not subject to the $50 million cap or the deadline submission date of March 1, 2022, and will be processed when received.
+All other retroactive reimbursement claims for donations made after December 27, 2020, are not subject to the $50 million cap and will be processed when received.

 Q: How often may I submit claims for reimbursement?

 A: Once your Plan has been approved, you may submit claims as frequently as you choose.
 In your Plan approval email, you will receive a password to unlock your Plan-specific information on the Reimbursement Claim Form.
 The customized form will be pre-populated with information provided in your Plan.
 This information will make completing the form less time intensive.